JoshisonGitHub/TypescriptProject/Guide for Learners.md

 The Sidebar function contains the functional components SidebarItem and SidebarEnd, which are defined below.

-Note the syntax of the SidebarItem, which includes prameters icon of type *any*, item of type *string* and content of type *string*, is one of the main differences to Javascript.
+Note the Typescript syntax of the SidebarItem, which includes prameters "icon" of type *any*, "item" of type *string* and "content" of type *string*, is one of the main differences to Javascript.
 In addition, in contrast to Javascript, the HTML elements are wrapped inside a function, made possible by React.

 #### **Modals**

 Modals are pop-out boxes that contain various content, such as an input field.
-The front- and back-end connection for the input is the same as a html/javascript project.
-React does not alter the process of sending the data to the back-end to be processed and stored.
+The front- and back-end connection for the input is the same as an HTML/Javascript project.

+**Note**: React does not alter the process of sending data to the back-end to be processed and stored.

 <img src="images/create_account.png" alt= "Create Account Modal" width="50%" height="50%">